 I personally think Business Class is the best out of all 3 cabins.
 It’s the happy medium where you can get the most amount of privacy as long as you’re not too bothered about not having power outlets on the singular seats.
 But, I think Economy Class is enough for a comfortable ride as long as you don’t book the middle row seats where there are no tables.
 Plus, you’d save more money that can be used for an extra meal instead.

-I wouldn’t recommend the VIP Class as it’s more expensive, and the amenities are pretty underwhelming and they are comparable to other cabins.
+I wouldn’t recommend the VIP Class as it’s more expensive, and the amenities are pretty underwhelming.
 It doesn’t offer exclusivity as the name would suggest since you’re sharing table with other passengers no matter where you sit.
 Unless you manage to sit with people you know, then maybe it’s fine.
 But, that’s hard to do in itself if you don’t book very early.
 Save your money by not booking this cabin.

 The train supposedly come with Wi-Fi in all of the cabins, but it did not work at all on the 3 different rides I had.
 Expect to lose mobile connections during some parts of the ride.
 Nonetheless, the Afrosiyob high speed train is the best way to travel to Uzbekistan’s major destinations.